vega/vega-lite/site/docs/bin.md

 permalink: /docs/bin.html
 ---

-To group quantitative, continuous data values of a particular field into smaller number of "bins" (e.g., for a histogram), the field definition's `bin` property can be specified.
+To group quantitative, continuous data values of a particular field into smaller number of "bins" (e.g., for a histogram), the channel definition's `bin` property can be specified.

 {: .suppress-error}
 ```json